 The Professional Readiness Exam is a challenging test, and we strongly encourage applicants to prepare before taking it.
 Study materials, including full-length practice tests, are available on the MTTC website.
 Commercially-available study materials are available in the MSU Main Library at the Reserve Desk, in the MSU Learning Resource Center (Bessey Hall) and in all of the neighborhood engagement centers.
 These and other study materials for the Professional Readiness Exam (PRE) are also available for purchase online.
 If one or more of subtests are failed, only the subtest(s) failed must be retaken.
 Consult the MTTC website for more information.

 Chinese Experimental Teacher Certification ProgramThe Chinese Experimental Teacher Certification Program prepares fluent speakers of Chinese Mandarin to be certified as K-12 teachers of Chinese language and culture in the United States.
 The two-year program, offered in collaboration with the Confucius Institute at MSU, leads to initial teacher certification.
 Under specific circumstances, it may also be possible for certified Michigan teachers who are fluent speakers of Chinese Mandarin to add an endorsement in that language.

 Woodrow Wilson teaching fellowships

-Michigan State University recruits teacher candidates and prepares them to teach mathematics or science in Michigan’s urban schools through the W.K.
+Michigan State University recruits teacher candidates and prepares them to teach science in Michigan’s urban schools through the W.K.
 Kellogg Foundation’s Woodrow Wilson Michigan Teaching Fellowship.
-The alternative teacher certification program is for recent college graduates and career-changers who have academic preparation or experience in the mathematics and science fields.
-Fellows complete a yearlong internship in Detroit or Grand Rapids schools and must commit to teach in an urban school district for three years.
+The non-traditional teacher certification program is for recent college graduates and career-changers who have academic preparation or experience in science fields.
+Fellows complete a year-long residency in Detroit or Grand Rapids schools and must commit to teach in an urban school district for three years.